medi-torimorta/mythica/README.md

 Use the config option to set the blocks used when an exit portal is generated.

+## Integration
+Create:

+The Mythica Portal works with Create trains, allowing the rails to connect through the portal and the train to pass through.

 ## Credits
 Portal code adapted from [quek04/undergarden](https://github.com/quek04/undergarden)